The number of questions that can be asked by Human Resources, the hiring manager, or other interviewer is limitless.

 If the job you’re interviewing for is not a supervisor, they probably aren’t concerned about your management skills.
 You can share how you’ve been a mentor to others and led projects with little to no supervision.
 That should indicate you have leadership potential.

 Focus on them: In five years, you should have made a significant impact to the company’s bottom line.
 Think about how you can achieve this in the role you’re interviewing for.
 In technology careers, advancing your skills is important, too.
 You should be able to share what areas you want to strengthen in the near term (but be careful that they are not areas of expertise that the company needs now).

-This is a differentiation question.
+This is clearly a differentiation question.
 What you want to tell them is: they'd be crazy not to they hire you.

-Focus on them: You need to not only share how you meet almost all the criteria they seek, but also have two to three additional abilities that they might not even know they need…yet.
-They need to know you are a candidate who can meet their needs now, but also be valuable for where they want to go in the future.
+Focus on them: You need to only share how you meet almost all the criteria they seek, and also have two to three additional abilities that they might not even know they need…yet.
+They need to know you are a candidate who can not only meet their needs now, but will also be valuable for where they want to go in the future.